GoogleChrome/web.dev/src/site/content/en/blog/porting-libusb-to-webusb/index.md

 ## First things first: a demo

-The most important thing to do when porting a library is choosing the right demo - something that would showcase the capabilities of the ported library, allowing you to test it in a variety of ways, and be visually compelling at the same time.
+The most important thing to do when porting a library is choosing the right demo—something that would showcase the capabilities of the ported library, allowing you to test it in a variety of ways, and be visually compelling at the same time.

 The idea I chose was DSLR remote control.
 In particular, an open source project [gPhoto2](http://gphoto.org/) has been in this space long enough to reverse-engineer and implement support for a wide variety of digital cameras.
 It supports several protocols, but the one I was most interested in was USB support, which it performs via libusb.